fullstaq-ruby/server-edition/dev-handbook/fixing-bugs.md

 # Fixing bugs

 This guide demonstrates how to analyze and fix bugs.
 We use [issue #44](https://github.com/fullstaq-labs/fullstaq-ruby-server-edition/issues/44) as a case study.
+We no longer support CentOS 7 or Ruby 2.6 but that doesn't matter for the purpose of learning.

 ## The bug report